 Thanks to advances in technology, office desks have been interchanged with kitchen counters, video meetings have emancipated the complete reliance on face-to-face collaboration and our furthest commute is from the living room to the kitchen.
 As we’re learning new ways of working in this new normal, creating a home environment that’s conducive to our personal and professional well-being is more important than ever.
+These tips can help you increase productivity at home.

 WELL AP designer, Lucy Stroup, believes the built environment should contribute to our overall health and wellness.
 The WELL design framework focuses on the total well-being of a building’s inhabitants and reflects eight different standards: